syncfusion-content/javascript-docs/js/Autocomplete/Validation.md

 ---
 layout: post
-title: Validation in AutoComplete widget for Essential JS
+title: Validation in JS AutoComplete widget | Syncfusion
-description: How to use jQuery validation for the AutoComplete.
+description: Learn here about How to use jQuery validation for the Syncfusion Essential JS AutoComplete control and more.
 platform: js
 control: AutoComplete
 documentation: ug